Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Also, non-English keywords tend to have a much lower cost-per-click (CPC).

 This is good news for multilingual marketers!
-It means the audience is out there searching, but the competition is much less fierce than it is in English.
+It means the audience is out there searching, but the competition is much less fierce than in English.

 Freebie: Download our practical worksheet to adapt your brand’s content strategy to connect with your target audience.